 Many games showed little to no signs of the dreaded “screen door effect.”

 While it can’t compare to those two on a spec sheet, PlayStation VR nonetheless achieves that feeling of complete immersion that comes from a “full VR” device, as opposed to mobile-powered options like Google Cardboard.
 PlayStation VR games have the potential to make you excited, uncomfortable, or even scared.
 By surpassing that threshold, PlayStation VR automatically propels itself into a very small number of headsets that can deliver the kind of virtual reality fans have been waiting for.
+In its theater mode, which presents the action on a virtual “screen” in front players, you can also watch 3D Blu-ray video.

 In general, the fidelity and quality of the PSVR experience varies wildly depending on what game you’re playing.
 Players who buy PSVR expecting to play picture-perfect adaptation of your favorite PlayStation franchises will be very disappointed.
 Games that attempt to create intricately detailed character models, such as Batman: Arkham VR, tend to suffer from the dreaded “screen door” effect, and appear very grainy.